 Material and Construction of the Gloves

-The way the padding is placed in the gloves also affect the performance and protection.
-Some gloves have padded knuckles and thumbs, while others have padding along the back of the hand.
-It’s important to consider what type of training or fighting you’ll be doing, and choose gloves that provide the right level of protection for your needs.
+Don’t forget about the padding, too.
+Some gloves come with padded knuckles and thumbs, while others have padding along the back of the hand.
+It all depends on the type of fighting or training you’ll be doing.
+Take a moment to consider your needs, and choose gloves that provide the perfect level of protection for your style.